-More information about informed consent can be found in the Application & Instructions section.
+More information about informed consent and a sample consent form for survey research can be found in the Application & Instructions section.

 It is very important to have a well thought out plan for research and have all documentation in place before proceeding.
-However, if you need to add additional materials to an already approved 'Exempt' IRB application or change an already approved 'Exempt' IRB application or extend the dates for the project of an already approved 'Exempt' IRB application, you need to complete the Extend Protocol Extension/Change Request form and submit it along with any necessary documents to the IRB Office via email to firstname.lastname@example.org.
+However, if you need to add additional materials to an already approved EXEMPT or EXPEDITED IRB application, you need to complete the Modification of Approved IRB Application form and submit it along with any necessary documents to the IRB Office via email to firstname.lastname@example.org.
 This will then be sent along with the original application to the IRB Chair for consideration.
 For Expedited or IRB projects that were reviewed through the full IRB review process, a new IRB application must be completed.

 Substantial changes in the focus, procedures, or participant population of the research will require submission of a new application.